Chris Timberlake

 Chris Timberlake (born April 28, 1985) is a Filipino-American former basketball player who last played for the Blackwater Elite of the Philippine Basketball Association (PBA).
-He was selected 7th overall in the 2009 PBA draft by the Barangay Ginebra Kings.
+Before joining the PBA, he played for the North Florida Ospreys and won a title in the Philippine Basketball League.
+He was selected 7th overall in the 2009 PBA draft by the Barangay Ginebra Kings and was then traded to the Purefoods Tender Juicy Giants.
+He then went to play six seasons in the PBA, winning one title.